 Please note: There is an application process because there are always more students looking to take EDUC 500/935 than Cooperating Teachers.
-Placement in the course is NOT first-come first-serve.
-If you apply by the deadline, you will be considered for the course but we likely will not be able to accommodate all students.
+Placement in the course is NOT first-come first-serve, nor is it merit based; rather, course placements are made based on seniority so that students who must complete the course to continue in their Education programs can do so.
+If you apply by the deadline, you will be considered for the course.
+However, be aware that we are typically able to accommodate most, but not all, requests for a placement in a particular semester.
 Please be as flexible as possible when identifying days and times you are available for Seminar, as you are more likely to be placed if you provide more than one option.
 If you are placed, we will do our best to assign you to your preferred grade level and subject, however you might be placed in your second or third choice.

 - Your placement email will include: